 Douglas’s one-page checklist guide to cultivars by flowering season, flower colour, emerging leaf colour and crown shape.

-Festival map – this interactive map has around 900 locations in the lower mainland and allows you to filter by location or cultivar, or to see only the ones selected as festival favourites, or see only what’s blooming during a specified time period.
-There is Help on the map, or here is a document that explains a bit about how to use the map.
+This interactive map has around 1600 locations in the lower mainland and allows you to filter by location or cultivar, or to see only the ones selected as festival favourites, or see only what’s blooming during a specified time period.

 These books have been recommended by Douglas Justice and friends: